ian-xu-economics/shapeinf/README.md

 #> ATT -0.05843955   0.4746045
 ```

+Suppose our target parameter of interest is the average treatment on the
+treated (ATT).
 The true ATT is 0.213.
-The population bounds with the marginal treatment
+The population bounds with the
-responses (MTRs) specified as sextic Bernstein polynomials are \[-0.058,
+marginal treatment responses (MTRs) specified as sextic Bernstein
-0.475\].
+polynomials are \[-0.058, 0.475\].

 # Compute the Confidence Interval Using Zhu’s Shape-Restricted Test